wilfredinni/python-cheatsheet/docs/builtin/pow.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#pow">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
-   The pow() function returns the power of a number.
-   It takes two or three arguments: pow(base, exp): Returns base raised to the power of exp (base ** exp). pow(base, exp, mod): Returns (base ** exp) % mod (for modular arithmetic).
+    The pow() function returns the power of a number.It takes two or three arguments: pow(base, exp): Returns base raised to the power of exp (base ** exp). pow(base, exp, mod): Returns (base ** exp) % mod (for modular arithmetic).
     If the optional mod argument is present, the result is computed more efficiently than base ** exp % mod.
   </base-disclaimer-content>
 </base-disclaimer>